jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 ---
 ### Lab Questions

-**Q1 Task4: Inspect the URI pie chart you built in the dashboard above.
+**Q1 Task 4: Inspect the URI pie chart you built in the dashboard above.
 Which URI field value has the least amount of events present?**

 /pictures.html is quickly determined using the instructions above

-**Q2 Task4: Add another statistics table to your dashboard to view the Source_IP, URI, and status_code fields.
+**Q2 Task 4: Add another statistics table to your dashboard to view the Source_IP, URI, and status_code fields.
 How many times did 172.16.0.1 receive the status_code 200 from /payments.html?**

 This requires minor adjustment to the query used, adding source_ip and URI:
 ```